eloj/lzw-eddy/README.md

 # Simple LZW (Lempel-Ziv-Welch) Decompressor

 A basic headerless LZW decompressor.
 Supports variable length codes between 9 and 12 bits per default.
 Up to 16-bits should work if the `LZW_MAX_CODE_WIDTH` define is changed and the `lzw_node` type upgraded to 64 bits, but this is untested.

-This is similar to what's used by GIF, if perhaps slightly less flexible.

 The algorithm implemented by this code was widely distributed in the old DOS days in places like Dr.Dobbs and a popular book on compression,